David-OConnor/stm32-hal/README.md

 - A constructor named `new` that performs setup code, including RCC peripheral enable and reset
 - `enable_interrupt` and `clear_interrupt` functions, which accept an enum of interrupt type
 - Add `embedded-hal` implementations as required, that call native methods.
 Note that we design APIs based on STM32 capabilities, and apply EH traits as applicable.
+We only expose these implementations if the `embedded-hal` feature is selected.
 - When available, base setup and usage steps on instructions provided in Reference Manuals.
 These steps are copy+pasted in comments before the code that performs each one.
 - Don't use PAC convenience field settings; they're implemented inconsistently across PACs.